-In addition to course-related information, general LAS material can be found on ILIAS: LAS forms (e.g. applications for credit recognition, study abroad, internships...) as well as important publications (e.g. the Module Handbook and Course Catalogs).
-We encourage you to regularly check the Info Board on ILIAS for updates.
+In addition to course-related information, general LAS material can be found on the LAS Info Board on ILIAS: LAS forms (e.g. applications for credit recognition, study abroad, internships...) as well as important publications (e.g. the Module Handbook and Course Catalogs).
+In order to receive timely information, be sure to sign-up on the Info Board and regularly check for updates.

-HISinOne: The Campus Management system HISinOne allows you to register for courses and exams, retrieve transcripts and update your personal contact information.
-This is also the place to look up the grades you have received.
+- 3. HISinOne: The Campus Management system HISinOne allows you to register for courses and exams, retrieve transcripts and update your personal contact information.
+This is also the place to look up the grades you have received. - 4.
+Student email: Your university email address and ILIAS are official communication channels and will be treated as such by your instructors, administration, and staff.
+We assume you read information sent to your university email address or published through ILIAS.
+You should check your university email at least once a day.